Architects: Seine Design

 - Year: 2019

 - City: Paris

 - Country: France

 Text description provided by the architects.
 ADAMANT, a psychiatric hospital rocked by the river.
-In the center of Paris, far from the usual soothing and protected care places, this building offers to patients an open space that looks more like artist studios than a hospital.
+In the center of Paris, far from the usual soothing and protected care places, this building offers patients an open space that looks more like an artist's studio than a hospital.
 A big house rocked by the river.

 The opening of the building and the façades.
-On the river, the Adamant maintains a privileged relation with his environment.
+On the river, the Adamant maintains a privileged relationship with his environment.
 The exterior access bridges from the pier to the balcony sides combined with the transparency of the rotundas express the hospital's strong openness.
-The work on the façades consisted in a uniform wood aspect, all modular, with mobile shutters among the panels.
+The work on the façades consisted of a uniform wood aspect, all modular, with mobile shutters among the panels.
 Interior and exterior ambiances can vary depending on the time of the day, controlling the light of the spaces.
-The inclination of the wooden slats allows also that the water reflections enters the interior spaces.
+The inclination of the wooden slats allows also water reflections to enter the interior spaces.